DriveCurrent/hiring-challenge/README.md

  1. Install javascript requirements: `npm install && ./node_modules/.bin/bower install`
  1. Start the python server `python server.py`

+### Running the tests
+There are a few tests that test basic functionality of the API.
+The tests are not comprehensive and there are more cases to be considered.
+Please think about these additional scenarios when writing your code.
+It is not required but you can add more tests to the suite if you like.

+**To run the tests:** `python -m tests`

 ### Specifications

 The graph should update automatically with new data when the input controls are changed